Youth

 The selection procedure is organised by the European Parliament Liaison Offices.
 Both applicant and former Member States of the EU are eligible to take part.

-Our Liaison Office runs a video competition for EPAS secondary school students.
-To enter schools must be taking part in the European Parliament Ambassador School (EPAS) programme in Ireland.
+Our Liaison Office runs a video competition for secondary school students taking part in the European Parliament Ambassador School (EPAS) programme in Ireland.
 Competition winners (maximum 24 students and two teachers/minimum 10 students and one teacher) receive a subsidy towards the cost of travelling to Strasbourg.

 We also run competitions in conjunction with the following organisations: